 WiFi: WiFi enables you to view your 4K Blu-ray content on your laptop, tablet, or smartphone, though you won't get the full 4K image benefits on most devices.
-If you're using your player for streaming, an absolute minimum 25 Mbps bandwidth is suggested (though that isn’t guaranteed to give faultless transmission).
-It might work, but for best results a direct Ethernet connection is recommended.
+If you're using your player for streaming, an absolute minimum of 25 Mbps bandwidth is suggested (though that isn’t guaranteed to give faultless transmission).
+It might work, but for best results, a direct Ethernet connection is recommended.

 Format: A 4K Blu-ray player should play all of the DVDs and CDs you already own if they came from commercial sources, such as films, music, and photo collections.
-If you've generated content yourself using a less common format, you'll need make sure it’s supported.
+If you've generated content yourself using a less common format, you'll need to make sure it’s supported.

 The term “Blu-ray DVD” is sometimes used but is technically incorrect.
 Blu-ray is an advance on DVD.
 It allows much more information to be stored on the same size and type of disc.

 It's not unknown for people to unpack their 4K Blu-ray player, set it up, pop in a disc, and then be less than delighted with the image quality.
 It’s good, but it isn’t the outstanding picture they were expecting.
 The likely culprit is the Blu-ray disc – or, rather, the film on it.